buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_2_Write_First_Solana_Program.md

 Go ahead an open up `myepicproject` in VSCode.

-In case you're using `wsl` on windows, then you'd access your 'Ubunto or the Linux Distribution you chose to install' folders by doing the following
+If you are on Windows, remember that this all needs to be done with WSL.
+In case you don't remember where you installed everything in your Ubuntu instance, follow these steps to get back to your project:

-- Click `'windows' + R` to show you the `RUN` Box; where you can type the command "\\wsl$\Ubuntu" and an explorer window would pop
+Press `'windows' + R` to open up the `RUN` Box.
+This is where you can type the command `\\wsl$\Ubuntu` and an explorer window should pop up.
-- Inside these folders, go to `home` folder and then `username` folder; where you will find `myepicproject` inside it
+Inside these folders, go to the `home` folder and then `username` folder.
+This is where you will find `myepicproject`!

 You'll see all the magic stuff Anchor has generated for us here.